frouo/lembot-public-website/blog/index_/2022-02-21_how-to-lemlist-to-google-sheets.md

 - select the campaign to export
 - paste your gsheet URL
 - select your sheet
-- (optionnaly) schedule automatic export
+- (optionally) schedule automatic export
 - save

-Click Export whenever you need to export.
+Click "Export" whenever you need to export your campaign results.
 That's it 🎉

 [Try lembot for free, no credit card required ↗️](https://lembot.com/signup)